Leo Tolstoy

 7

-Limit yourself to plants if you want to eat well and healthy.
+Limit yourself to plants if you want to eat well and healthily.

 — John Chrysostom

-The great merit of moderation lies in the fact that only by leading moderate lives could everyone live without need and envy.
+The great merit of moderation lies in the fact that only by leading moderate lives can everyone live without need and envy.